gifford-lab/ec2-launcher-pro/README.md

 + `BUCKET`: The S3 bucket to store the input and output
 + `RUNNAME`: The S3 folder in the bucket to store the input and output

-## Notes for GPU jobs
-+ The default AMI and ITYPE are for CPU jobs only.
-To run GPU jobs, the suitable AMI and ITYPE should be provided (for example AMI: ami-763a311e and ITYPE: g2.2xlarge)

 ## To do
 + ~~Make the mounted drive size a configurable parameter~~
 + Use IAM role configuration instead of authentic credentials to access S3 from EC2 instance for security